Longfellow Community Energy

 Ever-Green’s Role

 Ever-Green is leading the development, financing, and implementation of this system.
-It has also supported Re+4RM for outreach events at the site, which engaged community members and provided information about the project.
+It has also supported Redesign at outreach events at the site, which engaged community members and provided information about the project.
 An event in September 2023 focused on energy and featured East Lake Street-based creative learning studio, Curiosity Studio, leading an art engagement project to foster discussion about the energy system.